What Living in Hawaii Is Really Like: An Honest Guide from a Mainland Transplant

 Have a Financial Cushion

 Move with more savings than you think you need.
 The cost of living will be higher than your estimates, guaranteed.
-Job markets vary by island, and salaries do not always keep pace with the cost of living.
+Job markets vary by island and salaries do not always keep pace with the cost of living.
 Have at least six months of expenses saved, ideally more.
-If you are relying on remote work, make sure your employer is set up for Hawaii's tax situation, because it is its own thing.
+If you're relying on remote work, make sure your employer is set up for Hawaii's tax situation.

 Downsize Before You Move